 WUR duty cycle operation

 WUR duty cycle operation reduces the required amount of time that a WUR non-AP STA utilizing WUR Mode needs to be in WURx awake state after the PCR component of the WUR non-AP STA enters doze state (see 31.6 (Power management with WUR)) and allows WUR AP to manage WUR activity in the BSS by scheduling WUR non-AP STA to receive WUR frame at different times.

+A WUR AP shall support WUR duty cycle operation if dot11WUROptionImplemented is true.

+A WUR non-AP STA establishes WUR duty cycle operation with the WUR AP to which it is associated through WUR Mode Setup as described in 31.6.1 (WUR Mode Setup).

-WUR duty cycle operation is determined by the following parameters: WUR channel, starting point, on duration, and duty cycle period as shown in Figure 31-1 (WUR Duty Cycle).
+WUR duty cycle operation is determined by the following parameters: starting point, on duration, duty cycle period as shown in Figure 31-1 (WUR Duty Cycle), and WUR channel.